The Built environment can have profound effects, both positive and negative, on the natural environment, as well as the people who inhabit buildings.

 Third-party certification is not the only way to achieve a healthy and high performance space, but it is certainly one of the most efficient ways to guarantee you get one.

-Every project, team, and budget will consider a variety of different delivery and verification methods for their high-performance place; however, anyone working on a green building project should review the following certification options, benefits, requirements, considerations, and costs.
+Every project, team, and budget will consider a variety of different delivery and verification methods for their high-performance building.
+However, anyone working on a green building project should review the following certification options, benefits, requirements, considerations, and costs.